 - a.
-What were your initial thoughts on this headline? - b.
+What did you think when you first read this headline? - b.
 Do you agree with the headline? - c.
 Do you like fish? - d.
-Have you ever thought about the link between what we eat and the brain? - e.
+Have you ever thought about the link between food and the brain? - e.
 Do you have a good memory? - f.
 What would you do if you noticed a decrease in your brainpower? - g.
-Do you worry about debilitating brain diseases setting in when you are older? - h.
+Do you worry about brain diseases setting in when you are older? - h.
 Do you think scientists will discover the cures for many of today's diseases that affect the brain? - i.
 What do you do in your life that is bad for your brain? - j.
 Will you now eat more salmon and tuna?